moiatgit/rustbook/src/ch08-01-vectors.md

 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-10/src/main.rs:here}}
 ```

-<span class="caption">Listing 8-10: Showing where the vector and its elements
+<span class="caption">Llistat 8-10: Showing where the vector and its elements
 are dropped</span>

 When the vector gets dropped, all of its contents are also dropped, meaning the